natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20(Germany).md

 * Mauser BK27 guns have decent hitting power and ammunition capacity
 * Impressive bombload and access to AS.34 Kormoran anti-ship missiles
 * Access to two AIM-9L Sidewinder air-to-air missiles stock
+* slow speed helps with turning when you have manual control of sweep wing

 '''Cons:'''